evanthegrayt/vim-noteworthy/README.md

 :NoteLibrary work
 ```

+To also see the path of the library, use `:NoteLibrary!` (with a bang).

 #### Changing the file extension
 To change the file extension being used for note creation and tab-completion
 globbing, call `:NoteExtension` and pass it the extension you'd like to use.
 If